Information disclosure policy

 New York, NY 10017 USA

 14. Every request will be acknowledged.
-The requester is entitled to a response from Legal Support Office within 30 calendar days of receipt of the request.
+The requester is entitled to a response from the Legal Office within 30 calendar days of receipt of the request.
 Vexatious and repetitive requests may be denied.

-15. In the event that the requester is not satisfied with the response from the Legal Support Office, and a request for a document remains denied in whole or in part, the requester may ask for a review of this determination by the Independent Information Disclosure Oversight Panel, providing reasons for the appeal.
+15. In the event that the requester is not satisfied with the response from the Legal Office, and a request for a document remains denied in whole or in part, the requester may ask for a review of this determination by the Independent Information Disclosure Oversight Panel, providing reasons for the appeal.
 Requests for appeals should be directed to:

 The Secretariat, Independent Information Disclosure Oversight Panel